Home iOS Deferred Deep Link Implementation (Swift)

 let pasteData = UIPasteboard.general.string

-It is recommended to package the information using URL Scheme for easy identification and data parsing:
+It is recommended to wrap the information using the URL Scheme method here for easy identification and data decryption:

 1